reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 ---

-title: Multi-Tenancy Applications with Spring Boot and Flyway
+title: Multitenancy Applications with Spring Boot and Flyway
 categories: [spring-boot]
-date: 2020-01-26 05:00:00 +1100
+date: 2020-02-04 05:00:00 +1100
-modified: 2020-01-26 05:00:00 +1100
+modified: 2020-02-04 05:00:00 +1100
 author: artur
-excerpt: "Flyway and Spring Boot provide us automated data migration with multiple data sources"
+excerpt: "Multitenancy applications require a separate data store for each tenant.
+This guide shows how to configure a Spring Boot application with multiple data sources and how to switch between them depending on the tenant using the software.
+Using Flyway we can even upgrade the database schemas for all data sources at once."
 image:
   auto: 0058-multitenant
 ---

-Multitenancy applications support work with different customers who want to separate their data from each other.
+Multitenancy applications allow different customers to work with the same application without seeing each other's data.
-A multitenancy application uses the same business logic for all tenants but persists their data in different places.
+That means we have to set up a separate data store for each tenant.
-If we want to make some changes to the database, we have to do it for every tenant.
+And as if that's not hard enough, if we want to make some changes to the database, we have to do it for every tenant.

-This article shows a way how to do it with Flyway in a Spring Boot application.
+This article shows a way how to implement a Spring Boot application with a data source for each tenant and how to use Flyway to make updated to all tenant databases at once.

 {% include github-project.html url="https://github.com/arkuksin/flyway-multitenancy" %}

 ## General Approach
-To work with multiple tenants in an application we'll have a look at how to:
+To work with multiple tenants in an application we'll have a look at:
-1. bind an incoming request to a tenant,
+1. how to bind an incoming request to a tenant,
-2. provide the data source for the current tenant,
+2. how to provide the data source for the current tenant, and
-3. migrate SQL Scripts for all tenants if we want to make changes in the database or add a new tenant.
+3. how to execute SQL scripts for all tenants at once.

-## Binding A Request to Tenant
+## Binding a Request to a Tenant
-When the application is used by many tenants, every tenant has his own data in the persistence.
-Also every tenant sends requests to the application to execute the business logic and this logic must be applied to the data of tenant, who sent the request.
-That's why we need to assign every request to an existing tenant.
+When the application is used by many different tenants, every tenant has their own data.
+This means that the business logic executed with each request sent to the application must work with the data of the tenant who sent the request.

+**That's why we need to assign every request to an existing tenant.**

-There are different ways to bind an incoming request to the tenant in the application:
+There are different ways to bind an incoming request to a specific tenant:

-* send a `tenantId` with a request as part of the URI,
+* sending a `tenantId` with a request as part of the URI,
-* add a `tenantId` to the JWT token,
+* adding a `tenantId` to the JWT token,
-* include a `tenantId` field in the header of the HTTP request,
+* including a `tenantId` field in the header of the HTTP request,
 * and many more....

-To keep it simple, let's consider the last option.
-We'll include a `tenantId` field in the header of the HTTP request.
+To keep it simple, let's consider the last option. **We'll include a `tenantId` field in the header of the HTTP request.**

 In Spring Boot, to read the header from a request, we implement the `WebRequestInterceptor` interface.
 This interface allows us to intercept a request before it's received in the web controller: